Daily Prayer provided

 a warm and welcoming atmosphere and, in addition to worship, provides a

-available for wheelchair access.
+Entrances are ramped for wheelchair access.
 A loop system has been installed for

 hearing aid users.
 Toys and books are available for young children.
+Toilets, one of which is wheelchair accessible, are available in the recently completed Community Room linked to the church.